THE BLIND SIDE, by Michael Lewis

 Mr. Lewis tells the story of a young African-American boy, Michael Oher (pronounced “oar”), born in the worst section of Memphis, TN into one of its most dysfunctional homes as he makes the gargantuan leap from the arm-locking embrace of disadvantage to celebrity.
 The book also gives witness to the fact that these transformations don’t happen easily.
 It takes the will power, resolve, love, interest and effort of every possible person you can imagine and some good fortune too.

 But, even though he spends little time in school he isn’t inactive.
-He uses every opportunity to improve his basketball skills, in pursuit of becoming the next Michael Jordon, and in the process develops natural abilities that will make him a highly sought after prospect to play left tackle for division 1A college football and eventually the NFL.
+He uses every opportunity to improve his basketball skills, in pursuit of becoming the next Michael Jordon, and in the process develops natural abilities that eventually make him a highly sought after prospect to play left tackle for division 1A college football and eventually the NFL.

 Not everyone, however, is on his side.
 Not every obstacle is overcome easily.